 Based in Roseville, Minnesota, Pediatric Home Service (PHS) is an independent home health care company specializing in children.
 They are driven by the belief that even if a child’s legs are wheels or her lungs are controlled by a machine, that child wants to be a “kid.”
-That child wants to do all the typical kid things, whether it’s going to school, playing with the dog, or talk, laugh and bicker with a sibling – and they want to do it at home.
-The special needs, support, resources, and technology, provided by PHS, including complex respiratory and infusion therapies and use of the Passy-Muir® Valve, makes this possible.
+That child wants to do all the typical kid things, whether it’s going to school, playing with the dog, or talking, laughing, and bickering with a sibling – and they want to do it at home.
+The support, resources, and technology provided by PHS, including complex respiratory and infusion therapies and use of the Passy Muir® Valve, makes this possible.

-PHS has an extensive educational program designed specifically to train home nursing staff on the use of Passy-Muir Valve, trach tubes, ventilators, ancillary equipment, infusion therapy techniques and equipment and nutritional support.
-Details of this program can be found here.
-Newly hired PHS Private Duty Nurses go through a minimum of 50 hours of training PRIOR to a home assignment.
-An in-home preceptor will then spend additional time with each new hire to ensure each has mastered all skill levels needed to safely care for the very technically dependent child in the home.
+PHS has an extensive educational program designed specifically to train home nursing staff on the use of Passy Muir Valve, trach tubes, ventilators, ancillary equipment, infusion therapy techniques, equipment, and nutritional support.
+Newly hired PHS private duty nurses go through a minimum of 50 hours of training PRIOR to a home assignment.
+An in-home preceptor will then spend additional time with each new hire to ensure each has mastered the skill level needed to safely care for the very technically dependent child in the home.